 Do you send residents updates & news through an array of traditional and digital communication tools?
 Does your website allow the public to request municipal services, pay bills or report problems online?
 Can special needs residents sign up with Register Ready to receive important notifications during emergencies?
 These are some of the ways that your town can receive points with our Public Information & Engagement actions.
 These can be found on our Actions page.

 Check out our comprehensive online Sustainable Jersey's PIE Solution Catalog, a public database of almost 100 government and civic technology tools associated with government transparency, communications and public engagement, and relates directly to our PIE actions.

 We are committed to providing the necessary resources and technical assistance to help municipalities incorporate innovative technologies to implement our PIE actions.
 In early 2017 we hosted the two-month civic tech competition, Coding for Community where we brought municipalities together with teams of techies to develop solutions to local needs.
 Get details on the submitted projects & winners here.

 Read about the PIE Technology Assessments conducted in 2017 in two pilot communities here.

 Stay informed on upcoming related webinars & trainings through our events calendar.

 Sustainable Jersey has tapped into the nonprofit and private sector to bring resources that can assist your community in implementing the PIE actions.
 For more information, click here.

-Read these Geraldine R. Dodge Foundation blog posts to get a more rounded view of this initiative:
+Recent blog posts and news articles to give you a more rounded view of this initiative: